Member-owned organizations whose goals are to satisfy their members’ social, economic, and cultural needs

 For example, military-affiliated cooperatives mainly admit members who are current or past officers of the military, as well as their spouses or relatives.
 The members must agree to abide by the rules and make timely contributions.

-Each member is entitled to one equal vote during the annual general meeting (AGM) or special general meetings called to vote for certain organizational changes or proposals.
+Each member is entitled to one equal vote during the annual general meeting (AGM) or any special general meeting called to vote for specific organizational changes or proposals.

 Each cooperative is governed by its bylaws, which are rules of engagement that specify the procedure of carrying out different functions and activities.